Fbada006/hello-world/README.md

 # hello-world
 My first github repository.
-Hello world.
+This is actually easier than expected.
+Coding is tough but it gets easier.